CIDARLAB/phagebookJSAPI/README.md

 <!-- ![](http://cidarlab.org/wp-content/uploads/2013/08/research-Phagebook.png) -->

 ## What is this?
-An API to interact with Phagebook.
+An API to interact with Phagebook.<br/>
 Background: Phagebook is a social/lab networking web app where synthetic biologists can post specific lab projects or order lab stock across labs.
 For more information, please check out the <a href="http://cidarlab.org/phagebook/">CIDAR Phagebook page</a>.

 ## Table of Contents